International Surrogacy

 International surrogacy and the law

-In the UK surrogacy arrangements are not enforceable as a contract between the surrogate mother and the intended parents.
+In the UK, surrogacy arrangements are not enforceable as a contract between the surrogate mother and the intended parents.
 Different laws apply to surrogacy agreements in other countries.
-However, even if a surrogacy agreement is legally enforceable in the country in which the surrogate mother is a national, the intended parents cannot bring court proceedings to enforce the surrogacy agreement in the UK.
+However, even if a surrogacy agreement is legally enforceable in the country where the surrogate mother lives, the intended parents cannot bring court proceedings to enforce it in the UK.

 International surrogacy and immigration

-The child’s nationality and immigration status may depend on whether or not the intended father is genetically linked to the child and, furthermore, whether the surrogate mother is legally married or not.
+The child’s nationality and immigration status may depend on whether the intended father is genetically linked to the child and whether the surrogate mother is legally married or not.

 [related_posts]